anonymoussc/anonymoussc.github.io/_posts/2015-06-27-count-an-predicated-value-from-quantitative-value-formulation.markdown

 title:  "Count an predicated value from quantitative value formulation"
 date:   2015-06-27 20:03:35
 categories: Notes
+summary: Simple formula used in LibreOffice calc to count an predicated value from quantitative value formulation.
 ---

 Simple formula used in LibreOffice calc.